wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5.4.4 =
+= 1.5.4.5 =

-readonly display for dropdowns, radios and multiselects blank fields in list when using PDb_Template class several minor bug fixes
+fixed bug affecting dropdown elements

 == Using the Plugin ==